Inline dev-server runner¶

 Lifetime¶

-- A session stays alive for as long as the child process is running, regardless of whether any websocket is attached.
+- A session stays alive for as long as the child process is running, regardless of whether the renderer is attached.

 Known limits¶